DataDog/documentation/content/en/monitors/monitor_types/composite.md

 #### No data

 `Do not notify` or `Notify` when the composite monitor is in a no-data state.
-Whatever you choose here doesn't affect the individual monitors' `Notify no data` settings.
+Whatever you choose here doesn't affect the individual monitors' `Notify no data` settings, but in order for a composite to alert on No Data, both the individual monitors and the composite monitor must be set to `Notify` when data is missing.

 ### Notifications